In the context of digital transformation, Artificial Intelligence (AI) presents a tremendous opportunity to disrupt

 - Object Tracking: Follow an object of interest in a given scene.

 - Semantic Segmentation: Understand the role of each pixel in an image.

 - Instance Segmentation: Segments different instances of classes.

-The proposed Computer Vision lab will provide a real-world environment to explore these techniques, looking to identify strengths, weaknesses, barriers, etc.
+The proposed Computer Vision test lab will provide a real-world environment to explore these techniques, looking to identify strengths, weaknesses, barriers, etc.

 Computer Vision is an exciting field of study, which continues to gain momentum across many industries.

 In the context of my work (animal health), I have highlighted a few use cases (not an exhaustive list), where Computer Vision could potentially add value.

 Anomaly Alert System: Provide real-time surveillance of a specific location, autonomously alerting users when a specific object enters the scene and/or executes a pre-defined movement.

 Security/Privacy Filter: Monitor live video streams (e.g. video conferences, webinars), automatically detecting and redacting specific objects (e.g. locations, individuals, displays).

 Employee Social Distancing: As a response to the COVID-19 pandemic, help users practice safe social distancing (physical separation) by monitoring office locations, notifying users of any risk.